vlabella/PowerGLE/README.md

 The GLE file is named `figure_#.gle` within the folder.
 This name can be changed for any figure by entering a new name in "Figure Name" field, which will also change its folder name as well.

 There is an option to use an absolute temporary root folder as well, but use this with caution as two presentations with the same name from different folders will overwrite each others files.
-For example if `c:\temp` is chosen the
+For example if `c:\temp` is chosen for a presentation named `My Presentation.pptm` these folders would look like

+    c:\temp\PowerGLE\My Presentation_pptm\figure_1
+    c:\temp\PowerGLE\My Presentation_pptm\figure_2
+    c:\temp\PowerGLE\My Presentation_pptm\figure_3
+    ...

-When a GLE figure is copied within PowerPoint the new figure is given the next available default figure name `figure_#`, even if the source figure has been renamed.
+When a GLE figure is copied within PowerPoint the new figure is given the next available default figure name `figure_#`, even if the source figure has a non-default figure name.

 ## Building